ittner/newslinkrss/README.md

-The simplest use case is just load a website, select all links matching a pattern and expose a feed using the text of that link as description and assuming that the publishing date is the date the command was run.
+The simplest use case is just load a website, select all links matching a pattern and expose a feed using the text of that link as description and setting the publish date to the date and time that the command was run.
 For example, to generate a feed from site https://www.jaraguadosul.sc.gov.br/noticias.php , collecting all links with the substring `/news/` in the URL, use:

     newslinkrss -p '.+/news/.+' https://www.jaraguadosul.sc.gov.br/noticias.php

-The link pattern (-p) has a counterpart `--ignore-pattern` (shortcut `-i`) which also accepts a regular expression and makes `newslinkrss` ignore any matching URL.
-Depending on the amount of information that the website puts on the URLs, this can be used for excluding native advertisement, uninteresting sections, or other unwanted content from the feed, without support from the feed reader and without counting to the total URL limit (`-n`).
-While it is possible to add this ignore rule to the link pattern itself, using `-i` prevents that regular expression from becoming excessively complex and makes debugging easier.
+It won't generate a good feed (the limitation with the dates being the biggest issue) but we will go back to this example later.
+It is already more practical than checking this government website manually, however.

 ### Following pages

-We may need to get more information that the one available in the URL and anchor text.
-This can be done by using option `--follow` (shortcut `-f`) that will make newslinkrss load the candidate target page and look for more data there.
-By default, it automatically captures the title of the page as the title of the feed entry, page description as the item contents, and the page publishing and update dates and times as the item publish time (**if** this information is available in the page in some common formats, like [Open Graph](https://ogp.me/) or Twitter cards.
+To improve the situation exposed in the previous example, we may want to get information that it not is available from the URL or anchor text.
+Option `--follow` (shortcut `-f`) will make newslinkrss load the candidate target page and look for more data there.
+By default, it automatically captures the title of the page as the title of the feed entry, keeps the summary from anchor text, and loads author information and the page publishing and update dates and times from the page metadata (**if** this information is available in some common format, like [Open Graph](https://ogp.me/) or Twitter cards.

-With this option, newslinkrss will follow at most `--max-links` in the order they appear in the HTML, make an HTTP GET request, download data up to the limit given by option `--max-page-length`, while waiting up to `--http-timeout` seconds to complete the process.
-Cookies will be remembered among these requests, but they will only be kept in memory and forgotten once the program finishes.
-To prevent excessive usage of memory and network resources, it is important to set a good filter pattern and choose the link and download limits wisely (the default values for these two are usually Ok, but edge cases may require some fine-tuning).

-### Generating complete feeds

-Reuters [killed](https://news.ycombinator.com/item?id=23576022) its RSS feeds in mid 2020, but we can bring them back to life and right into our news readers.
+Reuters [killed](https://news.ycombinator.com/item?id=23576022) its RSS feeds in mid 2020, so let's take them as an example and use newslinkrss to bring the feed back to life and right into our news readers.
 Our criteria will be:

-- Find everything that appears as plain HTML on the front page: https://www.reuters.com/ There is an infinite scroll and more links are added periodically with Javascript, but we can just ignore this and load the page more frequently, giving chance to capture them;
+- First we must find every link that appears as plain HTML on the front page: https://www.reuters.com/ There is an infinite scroll and more links are added periodically with JavaScript, but we can just ignore this and poll the page more frequently, giving enough chance to capture them;

 - We want to be very selective with filtering so we only get the current news and do not waste time downloading things like section listings, utility